hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 This request processing mechanism can be succinctly summarized in Figure 1 as follows:

-## Figure 1 – IBM Customizer Request Life Cycle
+## Figure 1 The Customizer Request Life Cycle

 ![](images/icc-lifecycle.png)